jcalew/covid19Dashboard/README.md

 library(plotly)
 ```
 ## Current Status
-Due to a couple of minor issues, the dashboard isn't live yet.
+The project isn't live yet.
 I have included a screenshot below of what the home page currently looks like.

 ## Screenshot
 ![Dashboard Screenshot](images/Covid-19TrackerScreenshot.png)